quaoz/minecraft-stuff/Mod Recommendations.md

 #### Iris and Sodium:

 Iris is intended to be a replacement for Optifine which maintains compatibility with Optifine shaders.
 It is still a work in progress and many shaders don't yet work or only partially work.
 [BSL](https://www.bitslablab.com/bslshaders/), [Complementary Shaders](https://www.curseforge.com/minecraft/customization/complementary-shaders), [Sildur's Vibrant Shaders](https://sildurs-shaders.github.io/), and [XorDev's Shaderpacks](https://github.com/XorDev/Minecraft-Shaderpacks) work for the most part under Iris.
 Shadows are not yet implemented in the main Iris repository.

  Iris is not yet production ready so you have to compile it yourself.

 To use shaders you need to edit `iris.properties` in the config folder in your minecraft folder.
 You will want to change the line that says `shaderPack=(internal)` to `shaderPack=the name of your shader pack` (e.g. `shaderPack=Sildurs Vibrant Shaders.zip`).
 Alternatively the starline fork has a shader pack selection UI so you just put the shaders in the shaderpacks folder in your minecraft directory and then select them by going into `mods > iris > configure` (assuming you have mod menu installed).

 I'd recommend using sodium alongside iris as it significantly improves the performance far beyond what was possible with Optifine and doesn't take too much extra effort to set up.

+For more information about Iris check the readme [here](https://github.com/IrisShaders/Iris#iris).

 |                               Mod Name                               |                                                Description                                                |                                                                                              Links                                                                                               |                                                          Any thing else                                                          |
 |:--------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------:|